 A plan covers a benefit before the deductible if the benefit is not subject to a deductible.
-This report considers a benefit covered before the deductible if neither its copayment nor coinsurance use a cost sharing structure of "after the deductible", "with deductible" (for PY17-PY23), or "before deductible (for PY14-PY16).
-In PY17, "with deductible" replaced the "before deductible" qualifier; in PY14-PY16, QHP guidance instructed issuers to use "before deductible" only when the benefit was subject to a deductible.
+This report considers a benefit covered before the deductible if neither its copayment nor coinsurance use a cost sharing structure of "after the deductible," "with deductible" (for PY17-PY25), or "before deductible" (for PY14-PY16).
+In PY17, "with deductible" replaced the "before deductible" qualifier; in PY14-PY16, QHP certification instructions and guidance asked issuers to use "before deductible" only when the benefit was subject to a deductible.